Espressif ESP32

 Note

-It is recommended that if this is the first time you are using the board with NuttX that you perform a complete SPI FLASH erase.
+It is recommended that if this is the first time you are using the board with NuttX to perform a complete SPI FLASH erase.

 $ esptool.py erase_flash